ravenawk/patsbytes/content/articles/ansible_collections.md

 |-- requirements.yml
 ```

-It is possible to just type the name of the module without the FQCN.
+It is possible to type the module's name without the FQCN.
-To do this, the collections keyword can be used in the play.
-The FQCN for plugins and lookups is still needed.
-Because different collections could possibly have modules named the same I recommend just getting used to typing the FQCN in you Ansible code.
+But, because different collections could have modules named the same, I recommend just getting used to typing the FQCN in your Ansible code.
+The FQCN for plugins and lookups is still needed anyway.

 **References**
 On collections in general